flutils/frontline-registry-cleaner/README.md

 We have now moved the build pipeline to Github Actions.

-The build script is triggered when a `tag` is pushed to the repository.
+The build script is triggered when a `tag` is pushed to the repository: -

-To trigger a build, you need to create a tag locally and push it: -

 ```
 git tag v2.0.0.3-alpha1